microsoft/attested-ohttp-server/README.md

 ## Testing

-For testing, this repository includes a sample whisper container.
+For local testing, this repository includes a sample whisper container.

 ```
 make build-whisper-container